njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

    - How do costs of owning an EV change over time?
 - *Charging: Charging time and needs*:
    - What day of the week do most people charge EVs?
-   - What is the average charge time and at what kilowatt-hours?
+   - Is there a relationship between EV charging time and kilowatt-hours?
 - *Barriers:  Consumer barriers to EV adoption*:
    - Who is most likely to purchase an EV?
    - Why do people not purchase an EV?